India's Trent beats Q1 revenue view on higher footfalls

+Adds details, recasts store numbers and updates share movement from paragraph 3

-BENGALURU, Aug 9 (Reuters) - Indian merchandise retailer and hypermarket operator Trent TREN.NS on Wednesday beat first-quarter revenue estimates, aided by an increase in footfalls.
+BENGALURU, Aug 9 (Reuters) - Indian merchandise retailer and hypermarket operator Trent TREN.NS on Wednesday beat first-quarter revenue estimates, aided by an increase in footfalls and store expansion.

 Consolidated revenue rose nearly 46% year-on-year to 26.28 billion rupees ($317.4 million) for the quarter ended June 30, compared to analysts' estimate of 22.81 billion as per Refinitiv data.